 Construction and operation phases will create benefits in terms of new employment opportunities as well as the use of local resources.
 Preference will be given to retaining local persons, consultants, businesses and contractors throughout the development of the project.

 Innergex believes that communities must benefit from a renewable energy project in their area and as such we have a long history of sponsoring and supporting local associations, legacy projects and community events in the communities where we operate.
 Hillcrest has concluded Education Cooperation and Financial Funding Agreements with Southern State Community College, which will enable site visits for students in technical programs and will create an education fund seeded with $60,000 at commercial operation date and $7,000 per annum thereafter.

 Ohio Power Siting Board (OPSB)

-The mission of the Ohio Power Siting Board is to support sound energy policies that provide for the installation of new energy generation and transmission infrastructure which provide long-term benefits to Ohio citizens, promote the state’s economic interests, and protect the environment.
+The mission of the Ohio Power Siting Board is to support sound energy policies that allow for the installation of new energy generation and transmission infrastructure which provide long-term benefits to Ohio citizens, promote the state’s economic interests, and protect the environment.

 Learn more about the Ohio Power Siting Board, the application process, and steps involved: Ohio Power Siting Board